 Western redcedar is another outstanding wood, admired for developing a full warm sound sooner than spruce.
 Relatively soft, it wears more easily from right hand contact, especially percussion techniques.
 There are effective ways to address this, including tap plates, pick guards, and thin plastic film that stays in place from static charge.

 Traditional for ukes and often quite flashy in appearance, medium density hardwoods like koa and mahogany can be fine top woods.
 Typically less responsive in the higher frequencies, they are often described as being “warm” in sound.

 Softwoods, however, are capable of great warmth if selected and built with that in mind.
 More important, softwood tops (for my taste) better combine warmth with excellent clarity, projection, and a wide tonal and dynamic palette.
-For these reasons I build with painstakingly selected softwood tops unless the circumstances are very unusual.
+For these reasons I build with painstakingly selected softwood tops.

 Lustrous and stable, Honduras mahogany is great stuff, the mainstay of old Martin ukuleles and a zillion great guitars.
 The color gets so rich over time you may want to nibble on it…but don’t.